April 30, 2021

 Let Digital Tech & Software Do the Heavy Lifting

 We’ve discussed it before: It’s never been easier, or more important, to double down on digital.
 The array of technology available runs the gamut from online staffing tools, digital menus or event tickets, virtual waitlists, and contactless payment with QR codes.
 Nearly all of these options can be customized to meet your most pressing needs, opening up new spaces to drive revenue at all levels.
 What’s more, the data gleaned from these tools is truly invaluable.
+By outsourcing orders and payment to the guest with mobile ordering, you allow your lean team to focus on value adding activities, save time, and stay efficient.

 A study carried out by MRM and Reach3 Insights found that 1 in 4 consumers indicated the introduction of technology would make them more likely to visit a venue.
 Another 38 percent said it would not make a difference to them, but would elevate the brand or restaurant’s reputation.
 Technology plays an essential role, without a doubt, but must be accompanied by other tactics such as universal mask usage and enforcement of social distancing.